Teebusch/presentations/README.md

 ## Workshop: Data Visualization Design

-*9 January 2020, Uio Research Bazaar, University of Oslo, Norway [(link)](https://www.ub.uio.no/english/courses-events/events/all-libraries/2020/research-bazaar/visualisation.html)*
+*9 January 2020, Uio Research Bazaar, University of Oslo, Norway [(link to event)](https://www.ub.uio.no/english/courses-events/events/all-libraries/2020/research-bazaar/visualisation.html)*

 **Co-hosted with Désirée Treichler**

-*Slides available on request*
+📼 *Slides available on request*

 In this workshop we will approach data visualization as a design problem, and learn how to solve this problem systematically.
 You will learn cognitive and design principles that help you understand what works and why, and how to explore different design solutions more efficiently.